KataTech/katatech.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
 I am a senior studying CS at Rice University.
-I am a big fan of statistical ML, optimal transport, graphs, and applied ML to healthcare.
+I am a big fan of statistical machine learning (ML), optimal transport (OT), graphs, and applied ML to healthcare.
 Recently, I am most excited about producing geometric understanding for how our ML works (and fails) through the lens of OT.

 Currently, I am fortunate to be advised by [Dr. C&eacute;sar A. Uribe](https://cauribe.rice.edu/) and [Dr. Lydia Beaudrot](https://lydiabeaudrot.weebly.com/) to work on graph optimal transport towards food web analysis.